micmejia/bible-dump/AMPC/Mark/Mark 4.md

-And He said to them, Is the lamp brought in to be put under a [^f]peck measure or under a bed, and not [to be put] on the lampstand?
+And He said to them, Is the lamp brought in to be put under a peck measure or under a bed, and not [to be put] on the lampstand?